yairm210/Unciv/Installing-on-macOS.md

-There is currently only one way to install UnCiv on macOS and that is by downloading the JAR file and running it with the help of Java 8.
-Here are the step by step instructions on how to do that:
+There is currently two ways to install UnCiv on macOS.
+It is recommended that you use the first method as the second one is overly complicated and the end result will be the same.
+Both installation methods require that you have Java 8 installed on your mac.

+## Installing using JAR

 1. If you don't already have Java 8 installed on your mac make sure you download it from the [official website](https://java.com/en/download/).
 Once you have downloaded the file open it and follow the instructions on screen.
 2. Now that you have Java 8 installed it's time to download the latest UnCiv JAR.
 This can be done from the [releases](https://github.com/yairm210/UnCiv/releases) screen here on Github.
 Download the file called Unciv.jar.